lisp-mirror/airship-scheme/README.md

 The language will be usable, although still unstable, in [version 0.1](https://gitlab.com/mbabich/airship-scheme/-/milestones/4).
-Until then, the versions will be of the form 0.0.n, which allows an arbitrary number of unexpected versions to be inserted as new complications arise.
+Until then, the versions will be of the form 0.0.n.
+After that, the versions will be of the form 0.n.
+That is, the first version is version 0.0.1, which will be followed by 0.0.2, and so on.
+The first usable version is version 0.1, which will be followed by 0.2, and so on.

 Overview
 --------